Let me take a wild guess.

 The reality is, a survival saw is an extremely handy tool in your bug-out bag, that can make a big difference.
 But then, you need to pick a reliable product that can get the job done.

-So we have sifted through the best products on the market, tested them out, and spoken to some of the experts to pick the best survival saw.
+So we have sifted through the best products on Amazon, tested them out, and spoken to some of the experts to pick the best survival saw.

 Top Picks for the Best Survival Saw